c18531/adaptive-radiation-survey/README_NET_revised.md

-# Forecast-informed adaptive radiation surveying with residual Gaussian process regression
+# Forecast-informed adaptive radiation surveying with residual Gaussian process regression for rapid radiological contamination assessment

 This repository provides the code and reproducibility workflow for the study: